 Step 2: Determine Your Macrocycle

-The macrocycle is the overall training period, typically lasting anywhere from several months to a year or more.
+The macrocycle is the overall training period, typically running anywhere from several months to a year or more.
 For most athletes, the macrocycle is based on their competitive season.
-Divide your macrocycle into three main phases:
+Split your macrocycle into three main phases:

 - Preparatory Phase: This is where you build a solid foundation of general fitness and begin to develop sport-specific abilities.